A Professional Matchmaker, an Expert in Human Behaviour and Psychology.

 Passionate about travel.

-Recently, I finished a 24,000km bike ride form Alaska to Argentina, which catalysed my mission to help people find a lasting connection, as every single person I met wanted to “find someone”, even more than they wanted to travel the world.
+Right before the pandemic, I finished a 24,000km bike ride form Alaska to Argentina, which catalysed my mission to help people find a lasting connection, as every single person I met wanted to “find someone”, even more than they wanted to travel the world.
 During my travels, I interviewed over 3000 people on how they found their life partner, and what they did to stay married.

 The research matched everything I’d already studied at NYU, about psychology and human behaviour.
 The data showed, again and again, in 70-year longitudinal studies, there is a formula to finding someone you can connect with.
 Then, marriage becomes the logical next step when two people find synergy based on a shared set of values and dreams.